Query Language

 Akumuli query language reference.

 Akumuli uses REST interface for data retrieval.
-You should use api/query endpoint for data queries and api/search endpoint for metadata queries.
+You should use endpoint for data queries and endpoint for metadata queries.

 All data is split between the different metrics.
 You can think about the metric as a namespace for series names.
 Each series name starts with metric name: